-An anticipated once a semester process full of highs and lows, course registration at Colgate University ran from Monday, Nov.
+An anticipated, once-a-semester process full of highs and lows, course registration at Colgate University ran from Monday, Nov.
 11 to Friday, Nov.
 15. Many students throughout past semesters turned to pre-registration to avoid feeling overwhelmed and unprepared.
-The political science and international relations departments (IR), however, have recently dropped their pre-registration programs.
+The political science and international relations (IR) departments, however, have recently dropped their pre-registration programs.

 While the lack of pre-registration for political science or international relations classes might come as a disappointment to students, faculty in both departments devoted time and thought to making their decision.

-Valerie Morkevičius, associate professor and department chair of political science, explained what faculty took into account and how they prioritized student needs.
+Valerie Morkevičius, associate professor and department chair of political science, explained what faculty took into account and how they prioritized student needs after receiving concerns from students about inequities caused by pre-registration that were communicated to the University’s Academic Affairs Board and the Registrar’s Office.

-“Last November, in response to concerns communicated by the [the Student Government Association (SGA)] to the University’s Academic Affairs Board and the Registrar’s Office about inequities caused by pre-registration, the faculty of the Political Science department began a year-long discussion of our process, which resulted in a shift to a new system based on reserved seats for [political science] and IR majors,” Morkevičius said.
+“The faculty of the political science department began a year-long discussion of our process, which resulted in a shift to a new system based on reserved seats for [political science] and IR majors,” Morkevičius said.

 Morkevičius shed light on what the new system looks like.